SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 [println("$s $(round(x; digits=3)) -> $(round(y; digits=3))") for (s,x,y) in zip(states(sys), prob.u0, prob′.u0)];
 ```

-Another strategy that can help is to offset any initial condtions from 0 by a small value.
+Another strategy that can help is to offset any initial conditions from 0 by a small value.

 **Adjust tolerance**
 Here we get a solve by increasing the `abstol` and `reltol` to very large values.
 This is therefore understood to give us a very low resolution solution that is far from the true solution, but we can now at least see if the model is calculating generally correct values, at least with the correct sign.
 Here we expect the `act₊mass₊ẋ` to be around -1 and that's exactly what we get.